 A screening test may be performed, as appropriate for the experiment.
 Examples include:

-– concerning vision test plates (red/green deficiency), no more than two plates [b-PIP] should be missed out of 12;
+concerning vision test plates (red/green deficiency), no more than two plates [b-PIP] should be missed out of 12;

-– evaluate with triton colour vision test plates (blue/yellow deficiency);
+evaluate with triton colour vision test plates (blue/yellow deficiency);

-– test whether subjects are able to correctly identify colours;
+test whether subjects are able to correctly identify colours;

-– contrast test (e.g., Mars Perceptrix contrast test, Early Treatment Diabetic Retinopathy Study (ETDRS) Format, Continuous Test);
+contrast test (e.g., Mars Perceptrix contrast test, Early Treatment Diabetic Retinopathy Study (ETDRS) Format, Continuous Test);

-– concerning hearing, no subject should exceed a hearing loss of 15 dB at all frequencies up to and including 4 kHz and more than 25 dB at 8 kHz;
+concerning hearing, no subject should exceed a hearing loss of 15 dB at all frequencies up to and including 4 kHz and more than 25 dB at 8 kHz;

 NOTE – Hearing specifications are taken from Annex B.1 of [ITU-T P.78].

-– stereo acuity test, with a tentative threshold of 140 s.
+stereo acuity test, with a tentative threshold of 140 s.

 Subjects who fail such screening should preferably be run through the experiment with no indication given that they failed the test.
 The data from such subjects should be discarded when a small number of subjects are used in the experiment.
 Data from such subjects may be retained when a large number of subjects is used (e.g., 30 or more).